 Remember that simply creating an e-commerce site is no longer enough, even when it comes to the B2B market, which is slightly less competitive than the B2C marketplace, where everyone is in competition with Amazon.
 Even the best B2B e-commerce sites didn’t become successful on their own merit.

 That’s where marketing and advertising comes in, even if it’s only to bring in the first few users.
 If your site is good enough – if it’s interactive, engaging and fully stocked with all of the services your customers need – then they’ll sell it on your behalf.
 You can even offer encouragement with affiliate programs and referral fees.
-Explore successful strategies by looking into referral examples to optimize your referral programs for maximum effectiveness.
+Affiliate marketing experts often advise to explore successful strategies by looking into referral examples to optimize your referral programs for maximum effectiveness.

 Ultimately, B2C and B2B solutions e-commerce are similar enough that the two disciplines can learn a lot from each other.
 They’re also different enough that what works for one won’t necessarily work for another.
 The best way to find out what works for you is to try new things and to measure the results.
 Good luck.